 Utilizing Financial Analysis Tools and Methods

-Financial management in healthcare is not just about managing funds; it’s also about analyzing financial data to make informed decisions.
+Financial management in healthcare involves managing funds and analyzing financial data to make informed decisions.
 This section explores the tools and methods used for financial analysis in healthcare settings.

 Tools for Financial Analysis: